Facilitated Action Learning Groups to support profitable irrigated farming

 For more information, or to register your interest, please contact Kate Coffey, Riverine Plains Inc by emailing firstname.lastname@example.org or phone 03 5744 1713.

-The Irrigated Cropping Council and project collaborators including the Irrigation Research & Extension Committee, Southern Growers, Southern Farming Systems, the Maize Association of Australia and MacKillop Farm Management Group will also facilitate discussion groups.
+The Irrigated Cropping Council and project collaborators including the Irrigation Research & Extension Committee, Southern Growers, Southern Farming Systems, the Maize Association of Australia and MacKillop Farm Management Group also facilitate discussion groups.